Penelope Jeggo

 Penelope "Penny" Jeggo (born September 1947) is a noted British molecular biologist, best known for her work in understanding damage to DNA.
 She is also known for her work with DNA gene mutations.
 Her interest in DNA damage has inspired her to research radiation biology and radiation therapy and how radiation affects DNA.
-Jeggo has almost 170 publication that pertain to DNA damage, radiation, and cancer research and has received 3 top science awards/medals for her research.
+Jeggo has more than 170 publications that pertain to DNA damage, radiation, and cancer research and has received 3 top science awards/medals for her research.
 Jeggo has also been a member of several organizations that pertain to radiation biology; these organizations include Committee on Medical Aspects of Radiation in the Environment (COMARE), National Institute for Radiation Science laboratory researcher, and the Multidisciplinary European Low Dose Initiative (MELODI).
-Not only is Jeggo a member of these prestigious organizations, but she is also an editor for several publication journals that are related to cancer and radiation biology.
-Jeggo is very passionate towards all her research and in an interview with Fiona Watt claimed that “Although my results contributed only the tiniest smidgeon to scientific knowledge, I gained immense satisfaction from it”.
+Jeggo is a member of these organizations, and she is also an editor for several publication journals that are related to cancer and radiation biology.
+Jeggo is very passionate about her research and in an interview with Fiona Watt claimed that "Although my results contributed only the tiniest smidgeon to scientific knowledge, I gained immense satisfaction from it".

 Early life and education

 Penny Jeggo was born in Cambridge, England.
 She earned a bachelor's degree in microbiology at Queen Elizabeth College, University of London in 1970.
 She went on to earn a PhD in genetics at the National Institute for Medical Research (NIMR), London, in the lab of Robin Holliday.

 She later held postdoctoral positions with John Cairns, whom she cites as one of her biggest mentors, at the Imperial Cancer Research Fund Mill Hill Laboratory, and with Miroslav Radman at the Université libre de Bruxelles, Belgium.
-After working for Radman, Jeggo returned in 1980 to Robin Holliday's lab where she began her research on DNA damage and the cells response to the damage.
+After working for Radman, Jeggo returned in 1980 to Robin Holliday's lab where she began her research on DNA damage and the cells' response to the damage.
 After more work in Radman's lab, Jeggo, in 1989, moved to the Cell Mutation Unit at Sussex.

-When Jeggo reached her thirties, she and her husband decided to start a family.
-She gave birth to a son, Matthew.
-Her husband and Matthew's father died from colon cancer shortly after Matthew was born.
-The death of Jeggo's husband almost discouraged her from continuing her research in cancer and radiation biology.
-Jeggo returned to her research and further researched cancer and DNA a few years after her husband's death.
+When Jeggo reached her thirties, she and her husband started a family giving birth to a son, Matthew.
+Her husband died from colon cancer shortly after Matthew was born.
+The death of Matthew's father almost discouraged her from continuing her research in cancer and radiation biology.
+She returned to her research and further researched cancer and DNA a few years after her husband's death.